NAT-A-LIE-J/taskBlocker/replit.md

 - **Timer Functionality**: Built-in focus timer that integrates with active time blocks
 - **Buffer Time System**: When no time block is scheduled, the system automatically creates "Buffer Time" periods that count down until the next scheduled block
 - **Universal Tasks**: Tasks without specific block type assignments are treated as universal tasks and displayed during buffer time periods
+- **Audio Notifications**: Pleasant chime sounds alert users when time blocks start and end, with customizable mute settings
+- **Subtask Management**: Tasks can be broken down into smaller trackable subtasks with individual completion status and progress indicators
+- **Task Archiving**: Tasks can be archived for later reference and permanently deleted from the archive, with restore functionality

 ## External Dependencies